 Figure 2 shows the resulting analytical HPLC chromatograms.
 There, BCG from different vendors shows different types and quantities of impurities.
 The retention time of the pure BCG was 52 min in all chromatograms.
 Another similarity between all chromatograms was the cluster of several peaks around 3-5 min.
 Only the peak areas of these peaks strongly differed.
 As there are no peaks at these retention times in the blank chromatogram, this peak cluster had to be caused by the indicator and not by the solvent.
-BCG from Acros Organics, Alfa Aesar and Carl Roth showed an intensive peak around 58 min, which is not present in the BCG from TCI.
-However, BCG from TCI showed three other small peaks around 26 min, 29 min, and 42 min.
-Alfa Aesar BCG also showed the 42 min peak in addition to small peaks around 7 min, 10 min, and 35 min.
-These various
+BCG from Acros Organics, Alfa Aesar, and Carl Roth showed an intensive peak around 58 min, which is not present in the BCG from TCI.
+However, BCG from TCI showed three other small peaks around 26, 29, and 42 min.
+Alfa Aesar BCG also showed the 42 min peak in addition to small peaks around 7, 10, and 35 min.
+These various quantities of total absorbance at 280 nm resulted in different P{BCG} .
+The calculated P{BCG} values for each vendor (following Eq.
+1) are summarized in Table 2.
+It has to be taken into account that these quantities are only valid when using a UV detector.
+Other detectors may result in different purity levels.